-Tudor in Three Continents (Ti3C) - Asia, Africa and the UK
+Tudor in Three Continents (Ti3C)

 The aim of the Ti3C trips is to raise awareness of the lives of others both in this country and overseas, working with people in communities that are less privileged than ours.
 In the spirit of our school motto, 'Habeo ut dem', the trips also help the students understand the importance of giving, not just materially, but giving of their time and care to others.